-Clomid is a different approach to increase testosterone and fertility in men.
+Clomiphine for low T is a different approach that helps increase testosterone and fertility in men.
 Originally it was used to increase ovulation and improve fertility in women.
 In men, Clomid works by stimulating the body’s own production of testosterone, effectively helping signal the testes to produce testosterone and thereby increase testosterone levels (assuming the cause of the initial problem is not in the testes’ ability to make testosterone).

 To explore this in-depth, get your science book out because we are about to go to school.
 The endocrine system comes into play, which can seem slightly complex.
 It’s called the hypothalamic-pituitary-testicular axis.